cmanikandan/serverless-containers/nextsteps/README.md

 What the above means that, we use a combination of FARGATE_SPOT and FARGATE capacity providers.
 We selected a Weight of 3 for FARGATE_SPOT and 1 for FARGATE.
 This means that for every four Tasks, three are started on FARGATE_SPOT and one on FARGATE.
 To test this, you can go and update any ECS service like the yelb-ui service and increase the number of tasks.
 You can now check, that the Fargate tasks will be running in a mix of Spot and On-demand Fargate providers.

-Note: Fargate Spot is not yet available for AWS Fargate on Amazon EKS.
+Note: Support for Fargate Spot is not yet available for AWS Fargate on Amazon EKS.

 ## 2. Using App Mesh